 - 1.4 In December 2020 the applicant formally submitted further plans and documents to this Council for consideration.
-Those additional documents are as follows: - Supplementary Planning Statement dated November 2020; - Viability Statement dated November 2020 and appendices; - Environmental Impact Assessment Statement of Conformity; - Biodiversity Enhancement Strategy; and - Plans showing minor changes to the design of the A32 road layout to correct the position of the Pegasus crossing to ensure consistency with the location of this crossing across all plans; - 1.5 The submitted documents highlight changes in the circumstances surrounding the funding of the new "all-moves" Junction 10.
-The submitted documents set out what those changes are and the applicant's revised proposals for how the works to Junction 10 can be funded. - 1.6 A biodiversity enhancement strategy has been submitted to ensure this issue is fully addressed across the Welborne development in the light of emerging legislation in the Environment Bill 2020 which will seek to secure biodiversity net gain from developments.
-Some further amended plans have also been received to provide clarity over the precise positioning of a Pegasus crossing on the A32. - 1.7 Consultation and publicity has been undertaken upon the documents submitted in December 2020, and the comments received from statutory consultees and interested third parties have been set out in the report.
-Any comments received after publication of this report will be provided to the Planning Committee by way of an update. - 1.8 The vast majority of the planning application which Members resolved to grant planning permission in October 2019, has remained unaltered by the submissions received in December 2020.
-Notwithstanding this, Officers believe that it is appropriate for Members to formally consider these submissions and the implications they will have for the Welborne development. - 1.9 Whilst the latest submissions leave much of the planning application considered in October 2019 unaltered, from a planning law perspective the whole planning application is now presented back to Members for consideration (members must determine the application as a whole).
-In the opinion of Officers there have been no material changes in national planning law, government guidance or policy since October 2019 that should alter the previous resolution of Members to grant planning permission. - 1.10 The following report is an updated and amended version of the Officers' Report which was presented to the Planning Committee in October 2019. - 1.11 The key relevant parts of this report which have been updated since the previous meeting, particularly in the light of the documents received in December 2020, are - Development Viability; - Housing; and - Ecology Chapter (in part)
+Those additional documents were as follows: - Supplementary Planning Statement dated November 2020; - Viability Statement dated November 2020 and appendices; - Environmental Impact Assessment Statement of Conformity; - Biodiversity Enhancement Strategy; and - Plans showing minor changes to the design of the A32 road layout to correct the position of the Pegasus crossing to ensure consistency with the location of this crossing across all plans; - 1.5 The submitted documents highlight changes in the circumstances surrounding the funding of the new "all-moves" Junction 10.
+The submitted documents set out what those changes are and the applicant's revised proposals for how the works to Junction 10 can be funded. - 1.6 A biodiversity enhancement strategy was also submitted to ensure this issue is fully addressed across the Welborne development in the light of emerging legislation in the Environment Bill 2020 which will seek to secure biodiversity net gain from developments.
+Some further amended plans have also been received to provide clarity over the precise positioning of a Pegasus crossing on the A32. - 1.7 Consultation and publicity was undertaken upon the documents submitted in December 2020, and the comments received from statutory consultees and interested third parties were set out in the report. - 1.8 The vast majority of the planning application which Members resolved to grant planning permission in October 2019, remained unaltered by the submissions received in December 2020. - 1.9 On January 27th 2021 Members of the Planning Committee re-considered the Welborne planning application in light of the additional information received.
+The Planning Committee resolved to grant planning permission subject to the prior completion of the necessary Section 106 legal agreement for a second time. - 1.10 Since the second resolution by the Planning Committee in January 2021 occurred, further discussion and negotiation has been ongoing regarding the Junction 10 funding package.
+In June 2021, the applicant submitted further documents in this regard.
+These additional documents are: - Supplementary Planning Statement dated June 2021; - Viability Statement Update dated 3rd June 2021; - Welborne Cost Overrun Review; and - Environmental Impact Assessment Statement of Conformity. - 1.11 Whilst the latest submissions leave the vast majority of the planning application considered in January 2021 unaltered, from a planning law perspective the whole planning application is now presented back to Members for consideration (members must determine the application as a whole).
+In the opinion of Officers there have been no material changes in national planning law, government guidance or policy since January 2021 that would in themselves alter the previous resolution of Members to grant planning permission.

+- 1.12 The following report is an updated and amended version of the Officers' Report which was presented to the Planning Committee in January 2021. - 1.13 The key relevant parts of this report which have been updated since the previous meeting, particularly in the light of the documents received in June 2021, are - Development Viability; and - Housing

-In addition, as a result of the detailed negotiations on the Section 106 legal agreement the chapters on education, community facilities and highways have been adjusted accordingly also.
+In addition, as a result of the detailed negotiations on the Section 106 legal agreement the chapter on health has been adjusted accordingly also.